Headlines

 Hindsight is an amazing thing, and allows us to look back and wonder “what could have been.”
 Though perfection is attempted, scouting and draft selection is far from an exact science and sometimes, it doesn’t work out the way teams – or players – intended.
 For every Patrick Kane, there is a Patrik Stefan.

 Our look back at the 2006 NHL Entry Draft is now in full swing as we poll the PHR community to see who would have been selected in the first round and in what order knowing what we know now.
-Through the first four picks we’ve already seen potential Hall of Fame players switch teams, and multiple captains move up the board.
+Through the first fifteen picks, we’ve already seen potential Hall of Fame players switch teams, and multiple captains move up and down the draft board.

 Here are the results of the redraft so far: